Mohanish7777777/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 ```
 /*
 Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
-Developed by: Anandhamoorthy.k
+Developed by: Mohanish K
-RegisterNumber:  212222100004
+RegisterNumber:  212222100028
 Half adder program:
 module HalfAdder(A,B,sum,carry);
 input A,B;